4Subsea/drio-python/docs/user_guide/browse_search.rst

 .. note::

-    The namespace argument must be a perfect match.
+    The namespace argument must be an exact match.
 They key argument can be "begins with", meaning that the search looks for matches with "key + wildcard".
 It is recommended to be as specific as possible for best performance.